What is Corporate Volunteering?

 Companies give their employees an allowance of paid time off annually, which they use to volunteer at a charity of their choice.
-This enables staff to make a difference in as little as an afternoon, and has incredible potential for community impact.
+This enables staff to make a difference in as little as an afternoon, and has lots of potential for community impact.

-Although employee volunteering is, for now, voluntary, more and more businesses are introducing it, and are recognising the hugely beneficial effects on the employee, the business and the community.
-Employee volunteering is fast becoming the norm, and a strong EV programme is crucial when it comes to staying ahead of your competitors.
+However, in recent years we’ve seen more and more businesses introducing employee volunteering, and recognising its beneficial effects on the employee, the business and the community.
+Employee volunteering (EV) is fast becoming the norm, and a successful EV programme is crucial when it comes to staying ahead of your competitors as it increases:

 To find out more about how many businesses offer time off to volunteer, and how much, have a look at our employee volunteering statistics, which paint an interesting picture of the state of volunteering nationally.